This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, combine the flour, baking powder, cinnamon, salt, and brown sugar.
+• In a medium bowl, mix the flour, baking powder, cinnamon, salt, and brown sugar.

-• In a separate bowl, whisk together the butter, egg yolk, milk, and vanilla.
+• In a separate bowl, whisk together the melted butter, egg yolk, milk, and vanilla.

-• Fold in the diced apples and chopped pecans.
+• Fold in the diced apple and chopped pecans.

-• Transfer the batter to a lightly buttered 10-ounce ramekin.
+• Spoon the batter into a lightly buttered 10-ounce ramekin.

 Notes